jshumphrey/full_course_yellow/README.md

 When `/alert` is used, the bot will scan all of the servers it's monitoring, checking to see if the user is in any of them.
 The alert message it creates will include a list of any servers where it detected the user, and will ping the respective roles for those servers in the alert message.
 (If it doesn't detect the user in any of the servers, it'll mention that, too.)

 `/alert` also allows a server that receives alert broadcasts to set up a role for users to opt into; if configured, this role will be pinged every time a new alert is broadcast, regardless of which server(s) the offending user was detected in.
-(Users might want to do this so that even if the offending user isn't in their server yet, they'll still get pinged about the alert so that they know to preemptively ban them from joining.)
+(Moderators might want to do this so that they still receive advance notice even if the offending user isn't in their server yet, allowing them to _preemptively_ ban the user from joining.)

 #### Options for `/alert`

 - `user_id`: The Discord User ID for the user you're raising an alert about.
-Note that this needs to be the User **ID** (a long number that looks something like `1086293154304634910`), not the Discord username (`@snowcultscuffle`) or the Discord display name (`Lux's Dev/Testing Account`).
+Note that this needs to be the User ***ID*** (a long number that looks something like `1086293154304634910`), not the Discord username (`@snowcultscuffle`) or the Discord display name (`Lux's Dev/Testing Account`).
-- `reason`: The reason you're raising an alert for this user.
+- `reason` (Optional): The reason you're raising an alert for this user.
 Add as much text as you want.

-Once you use `/alert`, the bot will try to automatically determine which server you're raising the alert for, based on the roles you have in the server.
+The bot will try to automatically determine which server you're raising the alert for, based on the roles you have in the server where you used the slash command.
 If it can't figure that out (either because you don't have any of the roles it's looking for, or because you have more than one of them), it'll bring up a dropdown asking you to choose one.

 Right now, the `/alert` command is only available in Alert servers, not Monitored servers.
 (See [How the Bot Works](#how-the-bot-works) below for more details on the different kinds of servers.)